wikimedia/pywikibot/ROADMAP.rst

 * 6.0.1: Site.undeletepage() and Site.undelete_file_versions() will be removed in favour of Site.undelete() method
 * 6.0.1: Site.deletepage() and Site.deleteoldimage() will be removed in favour of Site.delete() method
 * 6.0.1: DataSite.createNewItemFromPage() method will be removed in favour of ImagePage.fromPage() (T98663)
-* 5.0.0: OptionHandler.options dict will be removed in favour of OptionHandler.opt
 * 5.0.0: Methods deprecated for 5 years or longer will be removed